matthewhammer/dragginz/README.md

 of rows and some will be terabytes of data.

 Right now everything's stored in one Trie and that obviously has to change.

+## Big Files

+So the current design has about 185 tables, but that's a SQL data model so it includes join tables and enums and other such things that we wouldn't need within Motoko.
+This could easily be over 300 tables by the time the game goes live.

+Go automatically includes all the files in one directory, and I *still* had to split it into subdirectories.
+What is the best way to handle this in Motoko?
+Don't really fancy one file with 20,000 lines, or even a massive list of includes.